mubassirjahan/A-simple-E-commerce-website/README.md

 ## List of Existing Features
 1. Multi-user login, Logout, and Registration.
 2. User Profile Dashboard: Create and Update.
-3. Announcement: Create (Only Trainmaster) and view (everyone) announcements.
+3. Announcement: Create and view announcements.
 4. Admin Pannel (Update, Order System, Monitor, Change User permission.
-5. Online Payment: Confirm payment to get the ticket.
+5. Online Payment: Confirm payment to get the order.
 6. Cancel order: Cancel and get refunded for the product purchased.
 7. Order History: View (Both General User and Admin Panel) logs of product purchase history or download them.
 8. Digital Order Tracking: Each order  comes with an order tracking facility
 9. Contact Us: Generates an email from the user’s feedback and sends it to an Admin.
 10. FAQ: Shows the question and answers to the most Frequently Asked Questions.
-Sends email through the form.
+Sends queries through the form.
 11. Product Update: Let the admin add new products and update the existing one
 12. Ratings and reviews: Users can give ratings from 1 to 5 stars.
 As well as include reviews about their purchased products